Mid-Michigan Psychology Internship Consortium (MMPIC)

 MMPIC is not yet a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC).
 We are, however, part of the APPIC match for 2017-2018.
 Over the years, APPIC has developed procedures for student-internship matching, and these guidelines continue to evolve over time as APPIC remains responsive to the varied concerns around this issue.
 The guidelines in effect for this application year are available from APPIC.
 MMPIC agrees to follow APPIC guidelines.
 This internship site agrees to abide by the APPIC policy that no person at this training facility will solicit, accept, or use any ranking-related information from any intern applicant.

 MMPIC will participate in the APPIC Internship Matching Program administered by National Matching Services Inc. (NMS).
 Applicants must complete the APPIC Application for Psychology Internship (AAPI) online.
-The Match number for MMPIC is: 244711.
+Each site within the consortium has a separate Match number (below), which applicants must use to apply for and rank sites individually:

-Applicants should indicate which consortium site or sites they are applying to in the first line of the cover letter (e.g., "I am applying to the Sunfield Center” or “I am applying to Ingham ISD”).
-Applicants should write one cover letter with a general introductory paragraph, followed by a unique paragraph for each site.
+Applicants may apply to and rank all five sites, though it is strongly recommended students carefully consider which site or sites best align with their training, experience, and career goals.
+Applicants must write one cover letter with a general introductory paragraph, followed by a unique paragraph for each internship opportunity of interest.
+Within the first line of the cover letter, applicants should indicate which consortium site or sites (listed by preference) they are applying to (e.g., "I am applying to the Sunfield Center” or “I am applying to Ingham ISD”).
 Please label each paragraph with the site name.
 Applicants may identify themselves as representing an element of racial or cultural diversity, though these statements should be separated from the formal body of the cover letter.

-All application materials must be submitted through the AAPI Online Service and received by December 1st.
+All application materials must be submitted through the AAPI Online Service and received by December 11th.
 No materials will be accepted by e-mail or US mail.
+Applicants will be notified of their interview status by December 19th.

 Commitment to Diversity